DominikSDev/Dominik--piewak--Portfolio/README.md

 * uTest.com
 * we-are-testers.com
 * testbirds.com
 # My test case examples

-# My bug reports
+# My bug reports example

 # Unwersial tips and tricks for better learing
 # Next steps

-* Passed ISTQB certificate
+* Pass ISTQB certificate
 * Automation Tests
 * Work in a company, where I will learn more and more...
+# My projects